-How do you determine where to build, and what’s the most important thing you look for when you approach a new project?
+Q: How do you determine where to build, and what’s the most important thing you look for when you approach a new project?

 For us to be sustainable for the future, we must begin to rethink neighbourhoods and communities in order to promote walkability.
 Having said that, Percy Ellis started building in established Toronto neighbourhoods like Leslieville, Riverside, Corktown, Junction, Dovercourt Village, and Davenport.
 These were smaller communities that were energetic, community-conscious, and convenient to Toronto’s downtown and entertainment districts.

 You don’t have to waste hours in your car driving to and from work, or sitting in bumper-to-bumper traffic.
 You can walk.
 You’ll save money and you become a happier person.
 Walkable communities are not only good for our physical health, but it’s also great for our social health and interpersonal relationships.
 The most important thing is that you add time where it matters.
 Time to spend with family, friends, and work colleagues.

-How do you encourage social health and interpersonal relationships in your projects?
+Q: How do you encourage social health and interpersonal relationships in your projects?

-Well let’s look at it this way.
+A: Well let’s look at it this way.
 When you live in a high-rise condo, as large as they can be, they aren’t built for social interactions that make a lasting impact.
 Too many people and little genuine interactions.
 The conversations with people are limited to who you run into from your suite door, in the elevator, and front lobby and that’s it.

 Our buildings are at a scale that is more suitable for friendships, acquaintances, and friendly conversation.
 Depending on the specific design of the development, we like to have 2 separate lobbies and elevators that keep the number of people you engage within at a conformable level.
 It promotes healthy conversation and engagement with fellow residents.
 We’re making portions of the hallway wider, open spaces for storage that builds trust within our tenants, and common areas allowing residents to comfortably interact.
-We work extremely close with our architects on the ground level of our developments.
+We work extremely close with our architects with the ground level of our developments.
 We utilize every single linear foot for the front of the building, the lobby, the entire ground floor, and sidewalks.
 They should all be maximized for the greater public good.
-There shouldn’t be any wasted space or dead zones.
+There shouldn’t be any wasted space or dark zones.

-Can you tell us about some of your current and upcoming projects that contribute to smart density?
+Q: Can you tell us about some of your current and upcoming projects that contribute to smart density?

 There’s a 24-hour grocery store, Rabba, as well as trendy cafes and bakeries, a medical centre and pharmacy.
 Tenants can walk to the Distillery District in 15 minutes, and downtown Toronto in 30 minutes.

-Are there any sustainable designs and eco-friendly amenities?
+Q: Are there any sustainable designs and eco-friendly amenities?

-Yes, building design has seen a shift that explores more diverse options for energy supply, not just in our 41 River Street project, but all our upcoming developments moving forward.
+A: Yes, building design has seen a shift that explore more diverse options for energy supply, not just in our 41 River Street project, but all our upcoming developments moving forward.
 This project is geo-thermally heated and cooled, so there’s no gas line in this building.
 It’s a gas free structure so it’s very environmentally friendly.
 It is a Toronto Green Standard Tier 2 (TGS) which is the higher level of environmental performance that meets the city’s sustainable design and performance requirements that address Toronto’s urban environmental pressures.

-An electric car helps reduce costly parking infrastructure and removes up to 10 vehicles for each car share added which reduces congestion.
+We also have a BMW i3 thats an electric rideshare amenity through a wonderful company called Kite, that provides tenants access to sustainable transportation by making it easy and affordable.
+An electric helps reduce costly parking infrastructure and removes up to 10 vehicles for each car share added which reduces congestion.
 We’re also introducing electric bikes as cycling is one of the fastest-growing forms of sustainable transportation in Toronto.

 We use a keyless entry system so tenants can have customizable access and fully control who enters the building units via their smartphone.
 Every suite has a wall pad for tenants that’s designed for convenience, security, and all-around connectivity.
 Tenants use this to communicate with management, submit maintenance requests, reserve the e-car, or communicate with other tenants in the buildings.
 We have 360 degree cameras at the doors so anyone in our building can be looking out into the street and if there’s any suspicious activity, they can just press a button a take a picture and send it to property management.